 To change the power state :

-- Select the virtual machine and the power option from the Inventory > Virtual Machine menu.
+- From the menu, select the virtual machine and the power option.

-- Power on – Powers on the virtual machine and boots the guest operating system if the guest operating system is installed.
+Powers on the virtual machine and boots the guest OS (if installed).

-- Power off – Powers off the virtual machine.
-The virtual machine does not attempt to shut down the guest operating system gracefully.
+Powers off the virtual machine.
+The virtual machine does not attempt to shut down the guest OS gracefully.

-- Suspend – Pauses the virtual machine activity.
-All virtual machine operations are frozen until you issue a resume command.
+Pauses the virtual machine activity.
+All virtual machine operations are frozen until you issue a Resume command.

-- Reset – Shuts down the guest operating system and restarts it.
+Shuts down the guest OS and restarts it.

 Connecting to your Virtual Machine

-- The vSphere Web Client allows you to connect from your Web Browser (Chrome, Firefox, and Internet Explorer).
+This allows you to connect from your web browser (Chrome, Firefox, and Internet Explorer).

 Determine your MAC address

-- A dropdown menu of matching items will be displayed – select your VM
+- From the dropdown menu of matching items, select your VM.

-- The MAC address, status, and VLAN connection information is displayed.
+This displays your MAC address, status, and VLAN connection information.

-Installing or Reinstalling the Operating System on your Virtual Machine
+Installing or Reinstalling the OS on your Virtual Machine

-Should you need a different OS installed than either of these services provides, you can attach an ISO to the VM and boot from it.
+If you need an OS other than what either of these services provides, you can attach an ISO to the VM and boot from it.

-If you need OS assistance, please contact the Hosted Systems group for installation assistance.
+If you need installation OS assistance, please contact the Hosted Systems group.

 Installing the Avamar Backup Agent

-When prompted for a server name, enter an00.unity.ncsu.edu as the entry.
+- When prompted for a server name, enter:

-Once the Avamar Agent has been installed, use the Contact Us (Requests) page to request the system be added to the backup schedule.
+- Once the Avamar Agent has been installed, use the Contact Us (Requests) form to request the system be added to the backup schedule.